eosnewmedia/JSON-API-Server/docs/request-handler/index.md

 ## JSON API Aware

-If your instance of `Enm\JsonApi\Server\RequestHandler\RequestHandlerInterface` implements `Enm\JsonApi\JsonApiAwareInterface` the json api server will be given as dependency for accessing helper methods for creating new objects.
+If your instance of `Enm\JsonApi\Server\RequestHandler\RequestHandlerInterface` implements `Enm\JsonApi\JsonApiAwareInterface` the JSON API server will be given as dependency for accessing helper methods for creating new objects.

 You should use `Enm\JsonApi\JsonApiAwareTrait` in your class to implement the interface.

 ## Usage

-If your request handler does not allow write access to your resources you can use `Enm\JsonApi\Server\RequestHandler\FetchOnlyTrait` in your handler class, which results in a 403 (not allowed) http status if a post, patch or delete is requested.
+If your request handler does not allow write access to your resources you can use `Enm\JsonApi\Server\RequestHandler\FetchOnlyTrait` in your handler class, which results in a 403 (not allowed) HTTP status if a post, patch or delete is requested.

 If handled resources do not have relationships your request handler can use `Enm\JsonApi\Server\RequestHandler\NoRelationshipsTrait`, which results in a 400 (bad request) status code if any relationship is requested.